jthawme/jthawme-2021/content/updates/wip-01-07-16/index.md

   - image:
       src: wish.jpg
 ---
-Work in progress from a collection of work exploring the notion of **The good old days**
+Work in progress from a collection of work exploring the notion of '**The good old days'**